 If you’re considering investing in rental property, you’ve probably thought about the prospect of managing a multifamily home.
 In case you aren’t familiar, multifamily homes are exactly what they sound like; houses that are designed or structured to accommodate multiple families in different units within the home.
 They come in many forms, including duplexes and… [Read More]

 The concept of investing and capitalizing on a rental property is fairly simple.
 You purchase a property with a low-interest mortgage, make necessary repairs, and rent it out for an asking price higher than your mortgage.
 You make money to pay off the mortgage quickly and/or make further investments to increase your revenue streams.

+Winter seems like a time of year for avoiding real estate.
+Sellers are reluctant to list their homes and buyers hesitate to look.
 Research supports the popular notion that spring is the best time to sell a home.
 That’s when you’ll get an influx of buyers seeking to purchase because it’s the end of a… [Read More]